dejanzelic/dejandayoff.com/Readme.md

 # Dejandayoff.com

 My simple site where I talk about securirty things.
-I am using the[Will Jekyll Template](https://github.com/willianjusten/will-jekyll-template/fork).
+I am using the [Will Jekyll Template](https://github.com/willianjusten/will-jekyll-template/fork).